Sensei Hiro·Before you deploy

 vul.ninja is built for the new operator.
 The agent calls our checks the same way it calls a compiler.
 Security stops being a downstream review step and starts being a function the agent invokes inline.

 Exposed via MCP.
 Discoverable by the agent.
 No prompting required.
-AWS today, Azure shipping next — every tool extends Hiro's library.
+AWS plus Azure ARM and Bicep today, more Azure shipping next — every tool extends Hiro's library.

 assess_iac_changeBefore your agent applies Terraform, CloudFormation, or a Kubernetes manifest, it asks vul.ninja whether the change is safe.